Skip and xfail: dealing with tests that cannot succeed¶

-If you have test functions that cannot be run on certain platforms or that you expect to fail you can mark them accordingly or you may call helper functions during execution of setup or test functions.
+You can mark test functions that cannot be run on certain platforms or that you expect to fail so pytest can deal with them accordingly and present a summary of the test session, while keeping the test suite green.

 pytest counts and lists skip and xfail tests separately.
 Detailed

 information about skipped/xfailed tests is not shown by default to avoid

 cluttering the output.
 You can use the